spyder-ide/spyder/CONTRIBUTING.md

 ### Creating a conda environment or virtualenv

-If you use Anaconda you can create a conda environment with these instructions
+If you use Anaconda you can create a conda environment with these commands:

 ```bash
   $ conda create -n spyder-dev python=3
   $ source activate spyder-dev
 ```

+On Windows, you'll want to run them under the Anaconda Prompt, and use just ```activate spyder-dev``` for the second command.

-You can also use `virtualenv` on Linux, but `conda` is preferred:
+You can also use `virtualenv` on Linux, but `conda` is strongly
+recommended:

 ```bash
   $ mkvirtualenv spyder-dev